-New Jersey offers several scenic spots where you can enjoy water tubing and rafting on rivers and lakes.
-Head west to go tubing on the Delaware River for a ride with the current, splashing and gliding past the wildlife and cliff-side rock formations.
-You can also hitch a ride around one of New Jersey's lakes.
-There are plenty of gentle tubing and paddling adventures that are suitable for children age 4 and up, so the whole family can enjoy this classic summer thrill.
+New Jersey offers several scenic spots where you can enjoy river tubing and rafting.
+Whether you opt to head west to go tubing on the Delaware River or hitch a ride around one of New Jersey's swimming lakes, there are plenty of options, including gentle tubing and paddling adventures suitable for children age 4+, so the whole family can enjoy this classic summer thrill.

 Life jackets are required for all water sports.
-Check websites for pricing and reservation information.
-And be sure to bring river shoes to protect everyone's feet from the slippery, rocky riverbed!
+Be sure to click through to each website for pricing and reservation information and bring river shoes to protect everyone's feet from the slippery, rocky riverbed!

 Tubing on the Delaware River in New Jersey